codecowboydotio/codecowboy/content/development/libp2p.md

 This could be a topic in its own right, which I may get to as I extend this code.

-Libp2p has a robust security framework in that it used PKI to identify nodes.
+Libp2p has a robust security framework in that it uses PKI to identify nodes.
 Each node has a certificate and public / private key pair.
 These can be auto generated or you can import your own.

 In addition to this the transport layer has connection encryption.
 In my case I am using the NOISE module to provide this.
 This is a libp2p module that is based on the NOISE protocol.
 This is a well known protocol used by a number of projects, including libp2p.